-Located just three kilometres south of central Melbourne, the city is transformed with Albert Park converted into a challenging street circuit which is sure to blow away all the cobwebs from the drivers after the off-season break.
+Located just three kilometres south of central Melbourne, for Formula 1's visit the city is transformed with Albert Park converted into a challenging street circuit.

 The 5.3km street circuit consists of 16 corners, some of which are named after some of Australia’s iconic Formula 1 drivers such as Sir Jack Brabham and Alan Jones.
 Other World Champions such as Alberto Ascari and Alain Prost also feature.